-Camp Upton have resulted in localized environmental contamination.
-As a result, the Laboratory was added to the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) National Priorities List of contaminated sites in 1989.
-One of 27 sites on Long Island identified for priority cleanup, BNL has made significant progress toward improving environmental operations and remediating past contamination.
-DOE will continue to fund cleanup projects until the Laboratory is restored and removed from the National Priorities List.
+Past operations and research at the BNL site dating back to the early 1940s when it was Camp Upton have resulted in localized environmental contamination.
+As a result, BNL was added to the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) National Priorities List of contaminated sites in 1989.
+One of 27 such sites on Long Island identified for priority cleanup, BNL has made significant progress toward improving environmental operations and remediating past contamination.
+DOE continues to fund cleanup projects until such time that the Laboratory is restored and removed from the National Priorities List.
 Major accomplishments in cleanup activities at BNL are discussed further throughout this report.